awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 If needed, you can update the AWS CloudFormation stack to change the deployment settings.

 !!!
+Important "Important"

-Important If the content of the notebook algorithm changed, please delete the original CloudFormation and create a new CloudFormation.
+      If the content of the notebook algorithm changed, please delete the original CloudFormation and create a new CloudFormation.
 Updating the CloudFormation will not make your algorithm changes take effect.

 1. Sign in to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/).